Mount Sicker: Townsite

 A townsite was laid out northwest of the mining tunnel, and by 1899, contained a general store, school, stable and home sites.
 In 1900, lots in the townsite development were sold.
 In early 1901, the 18-room Mt.
 Sicker Hotel and 40-pupil schoolhouse opened.
 In 1907, the hotel closed, and the contents sold by sheriff's sale over the following two years.
 In due course, the townsite buildings were offered for sale at $8 for the hotel and $2 for the cottages.

 Roads & transportation

 In 1900, a daily Lenora–Westholme stage commenced.
 A wagon road, horse tramway, and then a narrow-gauge railway provided the initial link with the company siding on the Esquimalt and Nanaimo Railway (E&N), immediately southwest of the Westholme station.
-The ore travelled by rail to Ladysmith, and by boat to the smelter at Vanada on Texada Island.
+The ore travelled by rail to Ladysmith, and by boat to the smelter at Vananda (now Van Anda) on Texada Island.
 By 1901, the ore went to the Tacoma smelter.
 In 1902, the company extended its railway line to Crofton for processing ore at its new smelter. (see Lenora Mt.
 Sicker Railway).